ansys/pystk/doc/source/api/ansys/stk/core/graphics/RasterAttributesFactory.rst

 RasterAttributesFactory
 =======================

-.. py:class:: RasterAttributesFactory
+.. py:class:: ansys.stk.core.graphics.RasterAttributesFactory

-   Bases: py:obj:`~IRasterAttributesFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IRasterAttributesFactory`

    The attributes describing a raster dataset. raster attributes define the memory layout of a raster, and includes properties defining the order of each raster band that the raster contains, as specified by the raster format...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: RasterAttributesFactory

 Overview
 --------